McLean Hospital 115 Mill Street Belmont, MA 02478

 Dr. Bodkin’s group focuses on improving the treatment of depressive illness and generalized anxiety disorder, with studies of partially treated depression with residual symptoms, treatment resistant depression, and new medications for major depression and generalized anxiety disorder.
 They conduct trials of potential new antidepressants and anxiolytics as well as promising adjunctive agents.

 The goal is to establish reliable bases for optimal treatment selection in individual cases so that multiple, lengthy, and discouraging “empirical” trials in search of effective treatment are unnecessary.
 Dr. Bodkin is working to develop evaluative measures to improve treatment selection.
-He examines the question of who will respond optimally to MAOI vs. SSRI or SNRI vs. a medicine with a novel mechanism vs. adjunctive medication included from the outset.
+He examines the question of who will respond optimally to MAOI vs. SSRI or SNRI vs. TCA vs. a medicine with a novel mechanism vs. adjunctive medication included from the outset.
 Comparative treatment studies to establish the most effective treatment for a given individual have not been supported by conventional funding sources and progress has been slow.

 Monoamine oxidase inhibitors (MAOIs) are the best treatment for many depressed patients but are rarely used due to potential dangerous interactions with certain foods.
 Dr. Bodkin’s group helped to develop a safe and effective transdermal preparation (skin patch) with minimal dietary interactions.
 The selegiline transdermal system (STS) delivers a monoamine oxidase inhibitor (MAOI) with unique pharmacokinetic and pharmacodynamic properties that overcome the limitations of orally administered MAOIs, particularly dietary tyramine restrictions.
 Dr. Bodkin’s studies showed that transdermal selegiline was an effective and well-tolerated treatment.
-The typical side effects commonly seen with traditional MAOI antidepressants were not observed.
+The side effects commonly seen with traditional MAOI antidepressants were not observed.

-Dr. Bodkin also studies the connection of PTSD and traumatic stress.
+Dr. Bodkin has studied the connection of PTSD and traumatic stress.
 Patients presenting for pharmacologic treatment of major depression were examined prior to treatment for history of traumatic experiences.
 Subjects were also examined for symptoms of post-traumatic stress disorder (PTSD).
 Blinded raters judged whether subjects’ experiences met DSM-IV criteria for trauma.
 Among subjects found to have experienced trauma, 78% met all other DSM-IV criteria for PTSD.
 Among subjects scored as not having experienced trauma, 78% displayed all other DSM-IV criteria for PTSD.
 This equivalence suggests that the PTSD syndrome may not necessarily be caused by trauma.

 In addition, Dr. Bodkin’s group evaluates new medications for treating chronic anxiety and sleep difficulties.